 Dig the Hole For The Tree BEFORE Christmas

-It is very important to think about where your live Christmas tree’s planting location will be BEFORE Christmas to avoid risk of the ground freezing.
-If possible we would even suggest digging before Thanksgiving.
+It is very important to consider the location where your live Christmas tree will be planted before Christmas to avoid the risk of the ground freezing.
+If possible, we would even suggest digging before Thanksgiving.

 The Planting Hole Should Be Twice As Wide and As Deep As the Root Ball of the Tree